suborbital/docs/website/docs/compute/get-started.md

 ### Start Compute

-Next, use Subo to start your local Compute Core instance:
+Next, use Subo to start your local Compute Core instance.
+Make sure to do this within the same directory you created above!
+You can verify that you're in the correct directory by verifying that it contains the `docker-compose.yaml` file.

 ```bash
 subo compute deploy core --local